 Introduction to psychoanalytic theories and concepts

-Our longstanding foundational course, in central Bristol, for anyone interested in psychoanalytic theory.
+Our longstanding foundational course for anyone interested in psychoanalytic theory.

 Who’s it for?